appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/network-access.md

   - download.docker.com
   - tr.archive.ubuntu.com

-You should

 ## Installing Appcircle Server on Ubuntu with Podman

 This section covers the installation process of the Appcircle Server on the Ubuntu operating system using Podman.